SMSpp-Project/MCFLemonSolver/README.md

 necessary libraries comprised the "core SMS++" one, or [makefile-s](makefile-s) including all necessary libraries but not the "core SMS++" one (for the common case in which this is used together with other modules that already include them).
-One relevant case is the [tester comparing MCFBlock + MCFLemonSolver with direct usage of the original solver](test/test.cpp) alluded to in the previous section.
+One relevant case is the `test/MCF_MILP` tester that compares different solvers for `MCFBlock` (be them specialised or general-purpose).
 The makefiles in turn recursively include all the required other makefiles, hence one should only need to edit the "main makefile" for compilation type (C++ compiler and its options) and it all should be good to go.
 In case some of the external libraries are not at their default location, it should only be necessary to create the `../extlib/makefile-paths` out of the `extlib/makefile-default-paths-*` for your OS `*` and edit the relevant bits (commenting out all the rest).

 Check the [SMS++ installation wiki](https://gitlab.com/smspp/smspp-project/-/wikis/Customize-the-configuration#location-of-required-libraries) for further details.